-- Negotiate with sellers to place Hotel Properties under contract and conduct a thorough due diligence process including review and analysis of leases, cash flow models, market studies, environmental reports, and structural reports (typically over a 30 to 60 day period). - Source debt financing terms from various lenders, finalize diligence and debt financing with the selected lenders (if applicable), and acquire the Hotel Property.
+- Negotiate with sellers to place Hotel Properties under contract and conduct a thorough due diligence process including review and analysis of leases, cash flow models, market studies, environmental reports, and structural reports. - Source debt financing terms from various lenders, finalize diligence and debt financing with the selected lenders (if applicable), and acquire the Hotel Property.